andikleen/pmu-tools/README.md

 - Support for Intel "offcore" events on older systems that do not have support for  this in the Intel.
 Offcore events allow to profile the location of a memory access outside the CPU's caches.
-- Implement a workaround for some issues with offcore events on Sandy Bridge EP (Intel Xeon E5 first generation) This is automatically enabled for the respective events, and also available as a standalone program.
+This also implements a workaround for some issues with offcore events on Sandy Bridge EP (Intel Xeon E5 first generation) This is automatically enabled for the respective events, and also available as a standalone program.
 - A "toplev.py" tool to do cycle composition for a workload, that is measure where in the CPU pipe line it bottle necks.
 - A plot tool to plot perf stat -Ixxx -x, or toplev.py -Ixxx -x, output
+- A tool to normalize the output of perf stat -Ixxx -x, / toplev.py -IXXX -x,
 - Some utility programs to access pci space or msrs on the command line
 - A utility program to program the PMU directly from user space